ajoberstar/gradle-git-publish/README.md

 ## Why do you care?

-Git is immensely popular and being able to interact with it as part of a build process can be very valuable to provide a more powerful and consistent result.
+Git is immensely popular and being able to publish to it as part of a build process can be very valuable, for example to publish a blog or project documentation to GitHub Pages.

 ## What is it?